verbling/verbling-challenge/README.md

 ### Submission Instructions

 - Fork this repository to your github account and push your changes - this is where we'll view your submission.
-- Fufill requirements by modifying files with your code in `client/`.
+- Fulfill requirements by modifying files with your code in `client/`.
 - Comments are encouraged but don't overdo it, effective, simple code speaks for itself.
 - Feel free to use any packages or libraries that help you complete these tasks, just make sure they're installed via `npm install` and saved to your `package.json`.
+(If you do not have node installed, we suggest installing [Homebrew](http://brew.sh/) and then running `brew install node`)
 - You don't need to run a server, but if you would like to, we have provided a simple one for you.
 Run the server by running `npm install && npm start` in the `server/` directory.
 You should then be able to access the server at `localhost:3000`
 - Please place styles in `styles.css` as it is referenced in `index.html`.
-- To build the Javascript bundle, use `webpack`. (use `webpack --watch` to watch files for rebundling on file change).
+- To build the Javascript bundle, use `webpack`. (use `webpack --watch` to watch files for re-bundle on file change).
 - When you are done, please contact us with link to your repo, preferably on GitHub.
 - Please do not copy or plagiarize other submissions, it's easy to spot.
 - Contact us at `team@verbling.com` if you have any questions.